Ronen Altman Kaydar: Biography

-Altman Kaydar was born in Tel Aviv to parents who practice science and in 1993 completed his bachelor's degree in Mathematics and Physics in Tel Aviv University's excellence program in the academic reserve.
-After his release from the Israel Defense Forces, he has studied for a master's degree in the Cohen institute for history and philosophy of the sciences and ideas in Tel Aviv University.
+Altman Kaydar was born in Tel Aviv.
+Both of his parents were practicing scientists.
+In 1993 he completed his bachelor's degree in Mathematics and Physics in Tel Aviv University's excellence program in the academic reserve.
+After his release from the Israel Defense Forces, he studied at the Cohen institute for history and philosophy of the sciences and ideas in Tel Aviv University.
 His Master's thesis applied models for the spread of science on the case of Israeli genetics.

 Literary work

-Altman Kaydar is a graduate of the Helicon poetry class of 1997, where his poems were first published.
-In 2000, his first novel Chaos Butterflies was published by Shufra.
-The novel combines several plot lines regarding sexual identities in an American city in the end of the 20th century.
-Since then, Altman Kaydar has published many poems in poetry journals.
-His poems have been translated to English and Russian, and two of them have been set to music by the Israeli composer Avner Dorman and were performed in a music festival in Görlitz, Germany.
-Altman Kaydar's first poetry book, Bite Marks (Helicon) was published in August 2007.
-In addition, he has published poetry translations in various journals and websites.
+Altman Kaydar is a graduate of the Helicon poetry program (class of 1997), where his poems were first published.
+In 2000, his debut novel Chaos Butterflies was published by Shufra.
+The novel combines several plot lines regarding sexual identities in an American city at the end of the 20th century.
+Since then, Kaydar has frequently published poems in literary journals.
+His poems have been translated into English and Russian, and two of them were set to music by the Israeli composer Avner Dorman and performed at a music festival in Görlitz, Germany.
+His first poetry collection, Bite Marks (Helicon) was published in August 2007.
+He has also published translations of poetry in various journals and websites.

-Since April 2009, Altman Kaydar also edits the web-based literary journal 'Zuta', together with poet Anat Avissar.
-In 2009 he published the first translation into Hebrew from Mascha Kaleko's works (seven poems in Helicon, an Israeli journal of poetry) and then edited his first poetry volume - Inbal Cahansky's The Wilds of Day - which was published in 2010.
-In addition, he translated from Hebrew to English the graphic novel 'Farm 54', by Galit seliktar and Gilad Seliktar, which was published by Fanfare in 2011.
+Since April 2009, Altman Kaydar has co-edited the web-based literary journal 'Zuta' with poet Anat Avissar.
+In 2009 he published the first Hebrew translations of poems by Mascha Kaleko (seven poems in Helicon, an Israeli poetry journal).
+Later that year, he edited his first poetry volume - Inbal Cahansky's The Wilds of Day - which was published in 2010.
+In addition, he translated the graphic novel 'Farm 54', by Galit seliktar and Gilad Seliktar from Hebrew to English; the translation was published by Fanfare in 2011.

 Other work

-Altman Kaydar is also the co-writer of a script for the student film Make-up, produced in Temple University, directed by Inbar Gilboa and starring Lucy Dubinchik.
+Altman Kaydar co-authored the script of the student film Make-up, produced in Temple University, directed by Inbar Gilboa and starring Lucy Dubinchik.